awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 ## CUR Deployment
 Please follow one of the options bellow.
 ### Option 1.
-Deploy CUR and CIDs into dedicated Linked Account with Automation (Suggested)
+Deploy CUR with CFN template (Suggested)
-Use this option if you're deploying the CUR-based Cloud Intelligence Dashboards in an account other than your management (payer) account.
+This option supports creation of CUR in multiple usecases:
+1. Deploying CUR in a single account.
+2. Deploying CUR in One account (linked or management/payer) and replication to another account where you want to install CUR-based Cloud Intelligence Dashboards.
 This option also allows customers with multiple management (payer) accounts to deploy all the CUR-based dashboards on top of the aggregated data from multiple payers.
 You will need a dedicated Linked Account setup and ready to go for this step.
 This option will create new Cost & Usage Reports (CUR).
 You will need a dedicated Linked (data collection) Account setup and ready to go.
+3. Deploying CUR in multiple linked account and aggregation into one.
+This option is useful when you do not have access to Management (payer) account and you want to have a dashboard for multiple linked accounts belonging to one Buisiness Unit.
 {{%expand "Click here to continue with Cloud Formation Deployment" %}}

 We recommend that you install the Dashboards in a dedicated AWS Account that is not your management (payer) account(s).
 You will still create a Cost & Usage Report (CUR) in each management (payer) account which will be delivered to an S3 bucket in that account.
 The CloudFormation templates below will setup S3 replication to the linked account (data collection account) where you will deploy the dashboards.
 This works whether you have one or many management (payer) accounts.